Frequently Asked Questions

 How often does Treasure Trap run larp events?

 Every week during term time, we run a tavern night and an adventure (during which we play our characters) and a weapons practice (when we don't).
-Tavern nights, also known as interactives, are indoor events which are run in Vane Tempest Hall in the DSU building, from about 7 to 11 pm on Thursday night.
-Adventures are run on Saturdays from roughly 11am to 5pm (or occasionally on Friday evenings- check the upcoming events calendar at http://www.dur.ac.uk/treasure.trap/
+Tavern nights, also known as interactives, are indoor events which are run in Kingsgate in the DSU building, from about 7 to 10:30 pm on Monday night.
+Adventures are run on Saturdays from roughly 11am to 3pm (or occasionally on Friday evenings- check the upcoming events calendar at http://www.dur.ac.uk/treasure.trap/

-Weapons practices run every Sunday from 1 to 3 pm at the Sands field in Durham (go to the market place, turn left down the steps behind the church, turn right at the river and then keep walking past the car park and the tennis courts.
-This is about ten minutes walk).
+Weapons practices run periodically throughout term.
 At weapons practices, no one plays a character- we just practice fighting with the kind of larp weapons which we use at interactives and adventures.

 We also have two kinds of event which only happen once a year.
 The banquet runs every year in Epiphany term.
 At banquets, no one plays a character- we just get dressed up in costume and enjoy an evening of medieval food and dancing, followed by a weapons tournament the next day.

-We also hold a weekend-long larp event in a scout camp near Durham, every year after the summer exams finish.
+We also hold a weekend-long larp event in a scout camp, every year after the summer exams finish.

 What do you actually do at larp events?